 Some vegetables are very dense with foliage especially with proper nutrition, for example, indeterminate tomatoes.
 This is a good thing but not always.

 When the crop is very thick, it becomes vulnerable to infections by fungi e.g. downy mildew or blights.

 Fungal infections are prevalent when aeration is reduced, and the relative humidity is high.
 To evade this problem pruning of excess leaf materials and stems is paramount.

-Similarly for those plants that trails such as vines, training, and support is necessary to ensure that they don’t lie prostate on the ground where pests might infect them.
+Similarly for those plants that trail such as vines, training, and support is necessary to ensure that they don’t lie prostrate on the ground where pests might infect them.